Edward Sapir: Moving on

-While in Ottawa, he also collected and published French Canadian Folk Songs, and wrote a volume of his own poetry.
+While in Ottawa, he also collected and published French Canadian folk songs, and wrote a volume of his own poetry.
 His interest in poetry led him to form a close friendship with another Boasian anthropologist and poet, Ruth Benedict.
 Sapir initially wrote to Benedict to commend her for her dissertation on "The Guardian Spirit", but soon realized that Benedict had published poetry pseudonymously.
 In their correspondence the two critiqued each other's work, both submitting to the same publishers, and both being rejected.
-They also were both interested in psychology and the relation between individual personalities and cultural patterns, and in their correspondences they frequently psychoanalyzed each other.
+They also were both interested in psychology and the relation between individual personalities and cultural patterns, and in their correspondence they frequently psychoanalyzed each other.
 However, Sapir often showed little understanding for Benedict's private thoughts and feelings, and particularly his conservative gender ideology jarred with Benedict's struggles as a female professional academic.
 Though they were very close friends for a while, it was ultimately the differences in worldview and personality that led their friendship to fray.

 Before departing Canada, Sapir had a short affair with Margaret Mead, Benedict's protégé at Columbia.
-But Sapir's conservative ideas about marriage and the woman's role were anathema to Mead, as they had been to Benedict, and as Mead left to do field work in Samoa, the two separated permanently.
+However, Sapir's conservative ideas about marriage and women's roles were anathema to Mead, as they had been to Benedict, and as Mead left to do field work in Samoa, the two separated permanently.
 Mead received news of Sapir's remarriage while still in Samoa, and burned their correspondence there on the beach.

 Chicago years

 Settling in Chicago reinvigorated Sapir intellectually and personally.
-He socialized with intellectuals, gave lectures, participated in poetry and music clubs.
+He socialized with intellectuals, gave lectures, and participated in poetry and music clubs.
 His first graduate student at Chicago was Li Fang-Kuei.
-The Sapir household continued to be managed largely by Grandmother Eva, until Sapir remarried in 1926.
-Sapir's second wife, Jean Victoria McClenaghan, was sixteen years younger than he.
-She had first met Sapir when a student in Ottawa, but had since also come to work at the University of Chicago's department of Juvenile Research.
+Sapir also exerted influence through his membership in the Chicago School of Sociology, and his friendship with psychologist Harry Stack Sullivan.
+The Sapir household continued to be managed largely by Edward's mother Eva, until Sapir remarried in 1926.
+Sapir's second wife, Jean Victoria McClenaghan, was sixteen years younger than him.
+She had first met Sapir when she was a student in Ottawa, but had since also come to work at the University of Chicago's department of Juvenile Research.
 Their son Paul Edward Sapir was born in 1928.
 Their other son J. David Sapir became a linguist and anthropologist specializing in West African Languages, especially Jola languages.
-Sapir also exerted influence through his membership in the Chicago School of Sociology, and his friendship with psychologist Harry Stack Sullivan.